IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-measurement-location-properties-measurement-point-measurement-point-properties-sensor-sensor.md

 ## instrument_height_mm

-This is the height dimension of the sensor to aid IEC mounting calculations.
+This is the physical height dimension, in mm, of the sensor to aid IEC mounting calculations.
+It is not the height above ground level at which it is deployed.

 `instrument_height_mm`